 Development Concerns Glen Park is a largely built-out neighborhood and will not experience massive new growth or development.
 Only a limited number of sites for future development exist in the commercial core.
 These include the parcels at the northwest corner of Diamond and Bosworth Streets and the BART parking lot.
 The prominence of these sites requires they receive a high level of attention to ensure any development proposals support the context and character of the village.
 The Community Plan The Community Plan provides a vision for Glen Park developed in collaboration with the community from 2002-2011.
-The Plan aims to preserve and enhance neighborhood character by strengthening the existing land use pattern, improving pedestrian safety and transit access, upgrading streets with public realm improvements, and creating high quality open space.
+The Plan seeks to protect and reinforce the character of the neighborhood commercial district, resolve challenges caused by the area's massive vehicle infrastructure, enhance pedestrian and transit movement, improve the area's mix of open spaces, and restore connections to Glen Canyon Park and surrounding neighborhoods.
 The Plan will become part of the City's General Plan providing long-term guidance to decision makers and public agencies to ensure infrastructure and land use changes are carried out with special sensitivity to the neighborhood.
 The Plan directs the City to implement certain near-term projects as well as pursue a couple of larger future visions.
 The following chapters contain a set of objectives and policies in the areas of Land Use & Urban Design, Transportation, and Open Space.
 A corresponding implementation program follows detailing how the Plan will be carried out over time.